Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-views.md

 references → packetery-module-carrier
 references → packetery-module-options
 references → packetery-module-log
+references → packetery-module-framework
+references → packetery-module-dashboard
+references → packetery-module-shipping

-The admin order detail reads the order through the repository of `packetery-module-order`, and the widget settings of the pickup point picker come from its metabox [VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueAdminAssets].
+The admin order detail reads the order through the repository of `packetery-module-order` [VERIFY: src/Packetery/Module/Views/ViewAdmin.php#renderDeliveryDetail], and the widget settings of the pickup point picker come from the metabox of the same module [VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueAdminAssets].
 The checkout settings come from `packetery-module-checkout` [VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueFrontAssets].
 The module asks `packetery-module-root` which admin screen the request opens [VERIFY: src/Packetery/Module/Views/ViewAdmin.php#renderConfirmModalTemplate].
-The URL of the widget library comes from the resolver of `packetery-module-root` [VERIFY: src/Packetery/Module/Views/UrlBuilder.php#buildAssetUrl].
+The URL of the widget library comes from the resolver of `packetery-module-root` [VERIFY: src/Packetery/Module/Views/AssetManager.php#enqueueFrontAssets].

 ## packetery-module-views: known limitations

 packetery-module-views has these limitations evidenced in the code.
 Three render methods end without a message when the input is not a WooCommerce order, or when the order has no valid carrier.
-The module writes the type error to the log and returns [VERIFY: src/Packetery/Module/Views/ViewMail.php#renderEmailFooter].
+Two of them write the type error to the log [VERIFY: src/Packetery/Module/Views/ViewFrontend.php#renderOrderDetail], and the render of the email footer returns without a record [VERIFY: src/Packetery/Module/Views/ViewMail.php#renderEmailFooter].
 The asset URL is `null` when the file is missing, and the caller gets no error
 [VERIFY: src/Packetery/Module/Views/UrlBuilder.php#buildAssetUrl].